Signed in as:

 filler@godaddy.com

-Welcome to Around the World in 80 Dyes, an exploration of natural dye for fabric and fibers.
+Welcome to Around the World in 80 Dyes, an exploration of natural dyes for fabric and fiber, with a current focus on creating and manipulating yellows produced by native flowers, nuts, barks, minerals and waste products.

 Janet Day, the owner and artist behind Around the World in 80 Dyes.
 A life-long quilter and textile artist, daughter of painters, curious kid from the hippie era with a fascination for color and its creation.